A fresh look is a beautiful thing

 Six months after quitting my last tech job, I enrolled in Martha Beck’s Wayfinder Life Coach Training.

-My operating system got upgraded again, this time from learning about how our thoughts and beliefs—not our circumstances—determine the quality of our lives.
+My operating system got upgraded once again, this time from learning about how our thoughts and actions—not our circumstances—determine the quality of our lives.

-Investing in coaching enabled several new possibilities for my life, including the full-circle experience of being able to professionally ask my favorite question:
+Investing in coaching enabled several new possibilities for my life, including the full-circle experience of it now being my job to ask my favorite question:

 What would you rather be doing right now?